 Remember, you’re not necessarily dealing with a person or people who are nice.
 You don’t need to always play nice in getting your points across.

-Avoid stooping to her level.
+9. Avoid stooping to her level.

-Central to managing your in-laws is managing your emotions.
-Ways to do this, whether during get-togethers or from afar, include the following…
+Central to managing your in-laws is managing your emotions:

-Don’t take criticisms personally.
+10. Don’t take criticisms personally.

-Have a way to deal with your anger.
+11. Have a way to deal with your anger.

 This might be going for a walk following a difficult interaction, or hitting the pool to blow off some steam, or taking to the golf course for some relaxation.
-You cannot allow the anger to consume you or else it will destroy you and your marriage.
+You cannot allow the anger to consume you, or else it will destroy you and your marriage.
 Find your outlets for working through the negative energy on a regular basis.

-Find trusted persons to vent to.
+12. Find trusted persons to vent to.

 Your spouse may not always be in the mood to hear about how awful his mother and parents are.
 It’s important to turn to good friends and/or support groups in getting some things off of your chest.
 Your marriage will become even more strained otherwise.

-Practice a ‘healthy selfishness.”
+13. Practice a "healthy selfishness.”

-If your MIL was a boyfriend, then friends would tell you to dump him.
-If your MIL bullied someone, then people would advise the person to keep his distance and set limits.
-Just because she’s your MIL doesn’t mean that you have to tolerate an abusive relationship.
+Some in-law situations never get to a better place.
+As Christina Steinorth stated on yourtango.com: “Just because you’re married, you’re under no obligation to be emotionally abused by toxic people.”
+If your MIL was a boyfriend, your friends would tell you to dump him.
+If your MIL bullied someone, people would advise that person to keep his distance and set limits.
+Just because she’s your MIL doesn’t mean that you have to tolerate abuse.

-Limit your in-laws’ involvement in your life.
+15. Limit your in-laws’ involvement.

-If you are being disrespected and mistreated, then your in-laws aren’t entitled to any of the special privileges that come with being family.
+Whenever anyone becomes toxic to your marriage or family, you have the right to roll up the “Welcome” mat and say, “Game over.”
+You, your spouse, and your primary family have the right to a peaceful existence, with the people in your circle being those who are a positive and supportive presence.
+If you are being disrespected and mistreated by your in-laws, then they aren’t entitled to the privileges that come with being in that circle.
 You have every right to draw and maintain strong boundaries in protecting yourself and your marriage.
 Nobody has the right to make your life miserable, and only you can make sure of that.